The final day of 12 tales from behind the lens with The Oxford Blue Pub

 I’ll be writing in more depth about The Oxford Blue but I couldn’t leave it out of my 12 tales.
 It’s been a long-held dream of chef patron, Steven Ellis, and now it’s come true.
 I tell ya when dreams manifest into reality, they are something very special indeed.

 I thought I’d leave you with a food photo even though it’s only one aspect of what I photograph.
 I hope you’ve been able to see the thread which weaves through all of my work.
 Food and restaurants are a speciality of mine, but the story behind what brings the food to us is what is juicy.
 Anyone who pushes the boundaries of what’s thought of as the norm in their field, have a passion and drive to do better.
 Reaching higher, not afraid to stumble or fall, expecting difficulties and striding out anyway.
 These are my kind of people.

 The Oxford Blue is the pinnacle of all that’s great and glorious about a British pub.
-Some things have probably never been seem in a pub before.
+Some things have probably never been seen in a pub before.
 That’s exactly what we need.
-The Write Brothers didn’t stick with what we already had.
-They had a vision in the mind, were excited to make it reality and believed they could make it happen.
+The Wright Brothers didn’t stick with what we already had.
+They had a vision in the mind, we’re excited to make it a reality and believed they could make it happen.
 There was no road map or other people to copy from, they were forging a new path.
 We need much more of this in our world.

 Whatever the mind can conceive and believe, it can achieve.
 Napoleon Hill

 Camera and settings